Simpson-Computer-Technologies-Research/APC11-12/README.md

 # About
 - Learn the Javascript Programming Language
-- Learn wthe Svelte Framework
+- Learn the Svelte Framework

 # Week 13 and 14 Final Project